Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 - Scheduler — Can view and trigger booking workflows only; read-only access to contact records.

-- Analyst — Read-only access to ad performance data and CRM records; no write permissions.
+- Analyst — Read-only access to ad performance data and CRM records; zero write permissions.

 - Compliance Reviewer — Read-only access to audit logs and approval history; no operational permissions.